 \subsection{Performance on Systems of higher order}

-To move on to higher order systems, the (arbitrarily chosen) following response consisting of $N_0$ terms is considered:
+To move on to higher order systems, the (arbitrarily chosen) following response (Equation (\ref{f0sinexp})) consisting of $N_0$ terms is considered:

-This, has a result, the diagram of $\rho^{N \times N}$ as a function of $N$ is given in Fig. \ref{high_order_noisy_sinusoidal} and \ref{high_order_noisy_exponential}, for $f_0(t)=sint$ and $f_0(t)=e^{-t}$, respectively.
-It is quite interesting that in the case of sinusoidal functions, some sort of numerical effect takes place, driving the rank estimation evolution (as a function of responses matrix size) to converge to the value of $N$ at a ``faster'' rate.
+The choice of this series as a system leads to a very interesting diagram of $\rho^{N \times N}$ as a function of $N$.
+The results are given in Figures~\ref{high_order_noisy_sinusoidal} and \ref{high_order_noisy_exponential}, for $f_0(t)=sint$ and $f_0(t)=e^{-t}$, respectively.
+It is quite interesting that in the case of sinusoidal functions, some sort of numerical effect takes place.
+This drives the rank estimation evolution (since it is a function of responses matrix size) to converge to the value of $2N_0$ at a ``faster'' rate.
 This should be investigated to a further extent, through the consideration of a case of a system of even larger order.
 This is not the case when dealing with exponential functions, probably due to bad condition number of the responses matrix.
-Also, since often there can be responses of high order \cite{toolwear}, i.e. close to 100 \cite{bigorderref}, similar case have also been included here.
+Also, since often there can be responses of high order~\cite{toolwear}, i.e., close to 100~\cite{bigorderref}, similar case have also been included here.